-In our website, we estimate that more than half of the visits from Twitter are shown as direct traffic.
+In our website, we estimate that more than half of the visits from Twitter show up as direct traffic.
 As you can see from the image, when we had a peak in Twitter then direct traffic grew more than referrals, and we saw only 8 percent of visitors coming from Twitter.
 To find out more about this read Thomas Baekdal's Don't Trust Your Social Referral Data.

 However there's a way to register those visits as non-direct if you add special Google Analytics tags to the original link.
 Below is the link tagging template that lets you tag all the links you put into social channels.
 This ensures that you know where visitors are coming from.
-Here’s a simple guide how to tag your links for social media sites yourself.
-Take the adress you want to use and attach a simple code to it.
+Here's a simple guide how to tag your links for social media sites yourself.
+Take the address you want to use and attach a simple code to it.
 The final URL you use for your posts, ads, and email will look like this:

 Just copy the address above and edit it by hand.
 You are done!
 Now when people click on the link you created it will not be logged as direct traffic even if they do it in the desktop client.
 (This can also be used for tagging links in ads, other websites, and email).